-Two scientists – Raffaele Matteoni and Thomas E. Kreis in 1978, using immunofluorescence and in vivo video enhanced fluorescence microscopy, showed that lysosomes cluster around the microtubule organizing centre (MTOC) which is juxta nuclear (1).
-This clustering is dependent on the microtubules, as when the microtubules were depolymerized using specific agents, the lysosomes appeared dispersed throughout the cytoplasm.
-When the agent was removed, the lysosomes appeared to move along the microtubules, using them as highways to reorganize themselves around the MTOC.
+Two scientists – Raffaele Matteoni and Thomas E. Kreis in 1978, using immunofluorescence and in vivo video enhanced fluorescence microscopy, showed that lysosomes clustered around the microtubule-organizing centre (MTOC) near the nucleus.
+They showed this clustering to be dependent on the microtubules - since on de-polymerising the microtubules using specific agents, the lysosomes appeared to be dispersed throughout the cytoplasm.
+Now when this agent was removed, the microtubules re-polymerised to their normal form, and the lysosomes appeared to move along the microtubules, using them as highways to reorganise themselves around the MTOC.

-Studies show that metastatic cells have significantly higher number of lysosomes at the periphery of the cell when compared to the normal cells, where they are clustered around the MTOC.
-These lysosomes release their proteolytic contents into the surrounding stroma of cell, thereby causing proteolytic degradation.
-This degradation of the surround stroma, helps the otherwise stationary cancer cell, move and make its way to its destination metastatic organ (2, 3).
+Studies show that metastatic cells have a significantly higher number of lysosomes at the periphery of the cell when compared to the normal cells, where they are clustered around the MTOC.
+These lysosomes release their proteolytic contents into the surrounding protein-rich stroma of the cell, thereby causing proteolytic degradation of the stroma.
+This degradation of the surrounding stroma helps the otherwise stationary cancer cell, to move and make its way to its destination metastatic organ.

 Research groups are now trying to answer a few fundamental questions:

-If we find answers to this, it might be possible for us to specifically prevent this peripheral movement of the lysosomes in cancer cells and reduce chance of metastasis.
+If we find answers to this, it might be possible for us to specifically prevent this peripheral movement of the lysosomes in cancer cells and reduce the chance of metastasis.